 GDPR: seeking consent for processing personal dataUse our process to help you work out whether you need to seek consent for processing personal data under the GDPR.
-If you do, use our template consent forms, or our checklist to make sure your own forms meet the requirements.
+If you do, download our template consent forms, or use our checklist to make sure your own forms meet the requirements.

 GDPR: sharing medical informationLearn under what circumstances you can share pupil and staff medical data under the GDPR.
 We set out what lawful bases you can typically rely on, and outline good practice on sharing information with staff so that they're prepared for emergencies but the data is kept secure.

 GDPR: sharing safeguarding informationBe confident in how you share safeguarding information under the GDPR.
 Know the principles to follow, your legal reasons for sharing data, and your responsibilities for information sharing.

 GDPR: template record of processing activitiesUnder the GDPR, you must record how you process the personal data you hold.
 Use our template and guidance to help you comply with this requirement now and on an ongoing basis in your school or MAT.

 GDPR: using apps and online services with pupilsIf you're using educational apps or other online services with pupils, like assessment platforms or homework portals, make sure you stay compliant with data protection law.
 Work through these questions before setting up a new app or service to figure out your responsibilities, then see what you need to do next.